This character is a Other Symbol and is commonly used, that is, in no specific script. The character is also known as medical term.

 The glyph is not a composition.
 It has no designated width in East Asian texts.
 In bidirectional text it acts as Other Neutral.
 When changing direction it is not mirrored.
 The word that U+2695 forms with similar adjacent characters prevents a line break inside it.

 The CLDR project calls this character “medical symbol” for use in screen reading software.
-It assigns these additional labels, e.g. for search in emoji pickers: aesculapius, medicine, staff.
+It assigns these additional labels, e.g. for search in emoji pickers: aesculapius, medical, medicine, staff, symbol.

 This character is designated as an emoji.
 It will be rendered as monochrome character on conforming platforms.
 To enable colorful emoji display, you can combine it with Glyph for U+FE0FVariation Selector-16: ⚕️ See the Emojipedia for more details on this character’s emoji properties.